Current accounts vs savings accounts

 Some savings accounts now offer features that were once only available with current accounts, such as cash cards or debit cards, that allow you to withdraw your money or make transactions easily.
 However, current accounts typically feature less competitive interest rates.

 There are still many everyday features that are only available with current accounts, including paying bills by direct debit and receiving your salary.
-Savings accounts such as easy access accounts provide the flexibility to withdraw money at any time you wish but offer lower interest rates than other types of savings accounts.
+Savings accounts such as easy access savings accounts provide the flexibility to withdraw money at any time you wish but offer lower interest rates than other types of savings accounts.

 Can I use a current account as my savings account?